 7. Selection criteria

 The following criteria will be used to select proposals for the series:

 - The workshop content is relevant to developing teaching and learning priorities within the biosciences.

 - The programme for the workshop or seminar is well planned and structured.

 - Proposers will be required to agree to draft a short report on the outcomes of the workshop.

 Applicants are welcome to propose the themes that they consider to be particularly relevant.
-For information, the themes selected for 2018-19 were:
+Examples of previously selected themes can be seen below.

 - Rubics for all: designing robust and transparent grading rubrics in the biological sciences

 - Building resilience in and out of the curriculum

 - Overcoming barriers in chemistry teaching within the biosciences (Joint HUCBMS & HUBS)